 It was really the difference that made the difference for me.
 A complete game-changer.

 And I’m sure you are going to reap similar results once you start walking on the path toward mastering your breathing.

-The 4 Keys To Proper Breathing While Running
+Proper Breathing While Running – The How To

 There is a lot to write about breathing as it relates to running, but the points I’m sharing with you are going to have the most impact on your runs (and overall fitness and health levels).

 Without further ado, here are 4 keys to proper running breathing, along with the strategies you need to run your best.

 The rhythmic breathing technique can help you become a faster and better runner.

 In a study, 14 runners of different backgrounds and fitness skill, were tested on the treadmills.
 Some runners opted for a regular breathing pattern while the others ran with a specific breathing pattern.
 According to the researchers, the runners who opted for specific breathing patterns had better running economy and airflow dynamics than the “unpatterned” group.